 Not the same screwdriver

-Because there are more kinds of weapons than just guns, and she might not have one.
+- Because there are more kinds of weapons than just guns, and while she might be armed she might not be specifically armed with a gun on her person.
 Hard to shoot someone with a stealth alien defensive shield or a knife, after all.

 Keeping the Treaty

 - The Doctors mess with everyone's memories so they'll be willing to craft a fair treaty.
 But they'll regain their memories eventually, right?
 After that happens, why would anyone continue to abide by the treaty?
 The Zygons were already willing to conquer the earth; will they really abandon their plans just because they signed a treaty?
 And if they're willing to disobey treaties, why bother crafting one in the first place?
 Has the Doctor actually fixed anything?

 - They'd abide by it because it was a completely fair treaty?
 The Zygons were said to have lost their home planet due to the War, so presumably weren't up for the full-on punching match that would result if they backed out now that they'd been rumbled.
 So if they can work out a peaceful resolution that works for everyone, why wouldn't they stick by it?